Skip Navigation

 Jersey City Truck Accident Lawyer

+To protect your legal rights and help you receive the compensation that you are owed, consult our New Jersey truck accident lawyers at the Omni Injury and Accident Law by calling 646-736-4184.
 If you have questions or are ready to get started on your claim, contact us now to schedule your free consultation.
-Call now at 646-503-0404 to get started.

 How Our Jersey City Truck Accident Lawyer Can Help You

-A tractor-trailer accident happened and now you are left wondering what to do next.
+A tractor-trailer accident happened, and now you are left wondering what to do next.
 The world of truck accident claims and truck accident settlements can be confusing for those who are unfamiliar.
-At Omni Injury and Accident Law, P.C., we combine our legal knowledge with a compassionate approach, guiding our clients through each step of their case.Ā

-• Truck accident investigation: Our lawyer may review the evidence, police reports, witness statements, and accident scene documentation.
-Thorough investigation may help to make a fault determination and build a solid foundation for your claim.
+• Truck accident investigation: An attorney may review the evidence, police reports, witness statements, and accident scene documentation.
+A thorough investigation may help to make a fault determination and build a solid foundation for your claim.

 • Claim filing: We can handle the claim filing process.
-This includes gathering and submitting the appropriate paperwork.
+It includes gathering and submitting the appropriate paperwork.

 • Settlement negotiations: Our legal team can put their skills to work and manage negotiations, advocating for your interests and a fair settlement.